-Shawna Brakefield-Haase is an Emmy® Award-winning documentary producer, director and former marketing executive with a diverse career spanning 25 years in entertainment.
+Shawna Brakefield-Haase is a two-time Emmy Award®-nominee and Emmy Award®-winning documentary producer with a diverse career spanning 30 years in entertainment.

 In 2009, Brakefield-Haase founded The Brakefield Company.
 Since its inception, The Brakefield Company has provided development and production services to a wide range of clients and collaborators.

-Brakefield-Haase began her career in television distribution before serving as right hand to Gilbert Cates on the 65th Academy Awards for ABC.
-She went on to work up the production ranks in both television and film for New Line Cinema, NBC/Universal, CBS, Fox, Lifetime, The Disney Channel, TNT (Screen Actors Guild Awards), including producing exclusive behind-the-scenes special features of legendary rock icon Bob Dylan for Paramount Classics.
+Brakefield-Haase began her career in television distribution before serving as right hand to Gilbert Cates on the 65th Annual Academy Awards (ABC).
+She went on to work up the production ranks in both television and film for New Line Cinema, NBC/Universal, CBS, Fox, Lifetime, The Disney Channel, TNT (Screen Actors Guild Awards), including producing the exclusive behind-the-scenes featurettes of legendary rock icon Bob Dylan for Paramount Classics.

-As a marketing executive Brakefield-Haase made entertainment history by conceiving and implementing the largest outreach campaign of any entertainment union.
-Responsible for branding SAG Indie for Screen Actors Guild, she in just four years delivered an unprecedented 89% increase in signatories, resulting in over $90 million dollars in income to performers.
-During her stint with SAG Indie, she produced over 130 events per year nationwide and worked on both sides of the sponsorship business including negotiations, fulfillment and activation.
+As a former marketing executive Brakefield-Haase made entertainment history by conceiving and implementing the largest outreach campaign of any entertainment union.
+Responsible for branding SAG Indie for Screen Actors Guild, in just four years delivered an unprecedented 89% increase in signatories, resulting in over $90 million dollars in income to performers.

 Proud Member of: